12 Best Christmas Markets in Germany You Can’t Miss for 2023

 The Best Christmas Markets in Germany

 Nothing gets you into the Christmas spirit better than a trip around Germany’s best Christmas markets.
-Full of holiday cheer, beautiful decor, and a buzzing atmosphere they are the perfect place for some Christmas shopping or just a few cups of gluhwein.
+Full of holiday cheer, beautiful decor, and a buzzing atmosphere they are the perfect place for Christmas shopping or just a few cups of gluhwein.

 Keep reading to find the best Christmas Markets in Germany.